 4K Ultra HD TVs are still pretty new, and the amount of true 4K content available is limited, but starting to grow.
 The same thing happened with the introduction of DVD, HDTV, and Blu-ray – the hardware arrived first, followed by the content.
 Samsung and Sony have developed 4K media players – basically, hard drives that allow you to easily download, store, and play 4K movies.

-Sony’s FMP-X10 media player works with their 2013 Ultra HD TVs, allowing you to download movies and shows from their Video Unlimited 4K online store.
-And Sony will soon release an updated player optimized for their 2014 UHD TV models.
+Sony's FMP-X10 media player works with their 2014 and 2015 Ultra HD TVs as well as with 4K models from other TV makers.
+The FMP-X10 allows you to download movies and shows from Sony's Video Unlimited 4K online store.

 "I love my Ultra HD TV, but what can I watch in 4K?"